rhos-infra/devnest/README.md

 ## Config File

+By default, devnest looks for ~/.config/jenkins_jobs/jenkins_jobs.ini, or /etc/jenkins_jobs/jenkins_jobs.ini (in that order).

 It is possible to replace CLI arguments such as user, password and url with config file containing this information and pass path to this file using --conf flag.: